The Logic of Counting Query Answers: Proof of Lemma

 Note that every flat $\sh\EP$-representation of $\phi$ can be turned into a linear combination as in (\ref{eq:linearcomb}).
 Moreover, starting with any such representation yields the same linear combination up to counting equivalence of the summands by Theorem~\ref{thm:linearcombination}.
-Now turning this linear combination into a flat $\sh\PP$-formula yields a $\sh\PP$-representation and minimizing the width of the summands with Theorem~\ref{thm:shppcompute} gives a representation of optimal width. \end{proof}
+Now turning this linear combination into a flat $\sh\PP$-formula, one obtains a $\sh\PP$-representation; minimizing the width of the summands with Theorem~\ref{thm:shppcompute} gives a representation of optimal width. \end{proof}